Wataame: Japanese Cotton Candy with Roots in the U.S.

-“Dagashi (駄菓子)” is the generic name for cheap, relatively small, unique Japanese snacks and candies whose price ranges from 10 yen (about 0.1 USD) to about 100 yen (about 1 USD).
+Dagashi (駄菓子) is the generic name for cheap, relatively small, unique Japanese snacks and candies, whose price ranges from 10 yen to about 100 yen.

-Among such treats, “Umaibo (うまい棒)” is one of the most popular modern Dagashi snacks, sometimes called “the King of Dagashi”.
+Among such treats, Umaibo (うまい棒) is one of the most popular modern Dagashi snacks, sometimes called the King of Dagashi.

-It looks like a white sponge rather than candy floss, but this is because the candy is compressed to fill in the small packaging.
+It looks like a white sponge rather than candy floss as the maker compresses the treat to fill it in the small packaging.

 I don’t know whether cotton candy comes in a package like this in your country.

 But if you are interested and get a chance, it would be fun to find out how Japanese Wataame or Watagashi is.